2018 iPhone SE 2 To Incorporate iPhone X Features

 According to Trusted Reviews, the 2018 iPhone SE 2’s overall design will mimic Apple’s tenth-anniversary flagship phone.
 Ben Geskin, a well-respected leaker in the mobile industry, released a render of the upcoming SE 2 based on the rumors that the budget iPhone would be inspired by the iPhone X.

 As seen on the render Geskin posted on Twitter, the iPhone SE 2 might have a glass back.
-The trusted mobile leaker also hinted that Apple’s budget iphone might be equipped with wireless charging.
+The trusted mobile leaker also hinted that Apple’s budget iPhone might be equipped with wireless charging.

 Besides its possible all-glass back, a video posted on Weibo suggested that the iPhone SE 2 front may be all screen with curved edges and a small notch at the top like the iPhone X. This design feature, however, is less likely as Apple will probably want to reserve certain designs for its higher-end models.